PicsArt/cppbind/docs/05_detailed_info/03_var_def.rst

     - *nullable_arg* - The list of arguments which can have null value.
 Examples are here: :ref:`nullables-label`.
     - *project_dir* - Root directory of C++ source code which is going to be parsed.
     - *project_link* - Link to project source code.
 The default value is git repo link if it uses git for version control and an empty string otherwise.
     - | *comment_del_regex* - Regular expressions to define which parts of the comment should not go to the generated code.
-By default the text between `\internal` and `\endinternal` doxygen commands will be ignored.
+By default, the text between `\internal` and `\endinternal` doxygen commands will be ignored.
       | If comment contains only `\internal` then everything after it will be ignored.
     - *comment* - Target code comment.
-By default it's pure comment without parts that match the pattern defined via **comment_del_regex**.
+By default, it's pure comment without parts that match the pattern defined via **comment_del_regex**.
     - *banner_comment* - Banner comment which is used with IEGEN logo as a file header for all IEGEN generated files.
     - *out_prj_dir* - Root directory of project output.
 All includes and imports will be generated relative to this directory.
     - *run_dir* - Helper parameter used in other variables.
 Users also can have their custom variables to use within the config file.